Injecting in Jetpack Compose and Android

 The KoinApplication

-function is also interesting to start dedicated context for preview.
-This can be also used to helo with Compose preview:
+function is interesting to start dedicated context for preview.
+This can be also used to help with Compose preview:

 @Composable